-- (1) Avoiding Undue Burden or Expense; Sanctions.
-A party or - (1) Avoiding Undue Burden of Expense, Sanctions.
-A party of attorney responsible for issuing and serving a subpoena must take reasonable steps to avoid imposing undue burden or expense on a person subject to the subpoena.
-The court must enforce this duty and impose an appropriate sanction-which may include lost earnings and reasonable attorney's fees-on a party or attorney who fails to comply. - (2) Command to Produce Materials or Permit Inspection.
-(A) Appearance Not Required.
-A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless also commanded to appear for a deposition, hearing, or trial.
+- (d) Protecting a Person Subject to a Subpoena; Enforcement. - (1) Avoiding Undue Burden or Expense; Sanctions.
+A party or attorney responsible for issuing and serving a subpoena must take reasonable steps to avoid imposing undue burden or expense on a person subject to the subpoena.
+The court must enforce this duty and impose an appropriate sanction-which may include lost earnings and reasonable attorney's fees-on a party or attorney who fails to comply. - (2) Command to Produce Materials or Permit Inspection. - (A) Appearance Not Required.
+A person commanded to produce documents, electronically stored information, or

-(B) Objections.
+- tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless also commanded to appear for a deposition, hearing, or trial. - (B) Objections.
 A person commanded to produce documents or tangible things or to permit inspection may serve on the party or attorney designated in the subpoena a written objection to inspecting, copying, testing or sampling any or all of the materials or to inspecting the premises-or to producing electronically stored information in the form or forms requested.
 The objection must be served before the earlier of the time specified for compliance or 14 days after the subpoena is served.
 If an objection is made, the following rules apply: